 Modern manufactured home models started offering standard sized windows, thankfully.
 However, each builder differs so don’t hold me to that.
 Best of luck!

 Our Ask a Mobile Home Expert Series Continues Next Week!

-We hope these questions about general maintenance questions for a mobile home have been helpful!
+We hope these general maintenance questions about a mobile home have been helpful!

 Our previous Ask a Mobile Home Expert articles:

 Ask an Expert about Mobile Home Venting Issues and Sewer Smells

 Ask an Expert about Removing Battens from Vinyl-Coated Wallboard

 Ask a Mobile Home Expert Questions about Mobile Home Additions

 Ask a Mobile Home Expert about Mobile Home Ventilation Problems